-Students who are submitting assessment work late on the grounds of mitigating circumstances should submit the work as soon as possible after the submission deadline.
-Students should NOT wait for their case to be considered, or until after the decision concerning approval of mitigating circumstances has been communicated, before submitting work.
-Consideration will be given to the amount of time a student has taken to submit after the deadline and a judgement will be made on whether this is justified by the severity of the circumstances detailed in the supporting documentation.
+Students who are submitting assessment work late, without a pre-approved Extension, should submit work as soon as possible following the original submission deadline.
+Students are responsible for determining whether they feel their work is ready for submission.
+Only one submission can be made after the original submission date.
+Students should NOT wait for their Mitigating Circumstances case to be considered, or until after the decision concerning approval of Mitigating Circumstances has been communicated, before submitting the work.
+Consideration will be given to the amount of time a student has taken to submit after the original deadline and a judgement will be made on whether this is justified by the severity of the circumstances detailed in the supporting documentation.